mojaloop/ml-perf-characterization/20230727/s12-1690491686694/README.md

-# Scenario 12 - ALS Baseline with Sims, Disabled JSON.stringify.
-ALS v14.2.3 + ALS Scale 2
+# Scenario 12 - FSPIOP Discovery GET Parties with ALS + Sims + JSON.Stringify fix - ALS:v14.2.3, scale:2, k6vu:1

 The End-to-end operation from the K6 test-runner included the following HTTP operations for each *iteration*: